 We all know we need and should be saving for retirement.
 It’s a universally accepted fact, unless you plan to work ‘til you drop.
 It takes one look at the math to see the need to start now rather than later.

-You’ve seen this statistic on the site before, but according to the Center for Retirement Research, if you wait until age 45 to start saving for retirement you will need to put away three times the amount as someone who starts at age 25.
+You may have seen this statistic on the site before, but according to the Center for Retirement Research, if you wait until age 45 to start saving for retirement you will need to put away three times the amount as someone who starts at age 25.

 Don’t believe me?
 Take a look at the graph below.
 If I plan to retire at 62, then I must put away at least 15 percent of my earnings if I start at age 25.
 What if you wait until age 45?
 You must then put away 44 percent of your earnings.